 • So, are you visual or audiovisual or both?

-A concert pianist friend of mine had jitters and panic prior to giving a recital, would say: “Kick yourself in the butt and get going”.
+A concert pianist friend of mine had jitters and panic prior to giving a recital, and would say: “Kick yourself in the butt and get going”.
 This helped her.

 Now, it is your turn.
 When anxious you could say: ” …………………….”
 Try out your choice for the next week.
 See if it works.
 If your choice is not effective, no problem, try others.
 However, it is important to use the same choice for a period.
 This conditions you to one automatic response, which is good.